Web3-Pi/basic-eth2-node-monitor/README.md

 Two supported setups require many command line arguments for each specified node.
 Hence, most arguments can be skipped, and the application will use default values in such cases.
 Below is a complete list of default values:
 - Database - InfluxDB:
   - listen port: 8086
-  - user: geth
+  - user: admin
+  - token: web3-pi-node-monitor
-  - password: geth
+  - org: web3-pi
-  - database: ethonrpi
+  - bucket: ethonrpi
 - Clients:
   - Geth Websocket listen port: 8546
   - Lighthouse HTTP listen port: 5052